oiianetwork/staking-docs/docs/load-keys.md

 sidebar_position: 60
 ---

-# Put the Keys in the Node
+# Load Keys to Node

 ## For Reth-Lighthouse Template